mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 primary economic advantage is its ability to move between mains and clusters, and operate at profit in regions of lower stellar density.
-Within a cluster or on a main the 300T is outperformed by the more common free trader and subsidised merchant, however where it can set-up a run requiring a mix of one and two parsec jumps it can outperform a jump- ship in the long term – though it is slow by comparison.
+Within a cluster or on a main the 300T is outperformed by the more common free trader and subsidized merchant, however where it can set-up a run requiring a mix of one and two parsec jumps it can outperform a jump- ship in the long term – though it is slow by comparison.